yecril71pl/WSL/commandline/WSL/reference/architecture.md

 # Architecture

-Inevitably, in talking to people about WSL, the question "how is different from a virtual machine?" comes up.
-This section in the documentation should answer that question in detail.

-We will touch on WSL's history, architecture, and core components.
+This section documents the Windows Subsystem for Linux's underlying architecture.
+It will touch on WSL's history, architecture, and core components.

 > Are you looking for a more general overview of WSL?
 Read more [about WSL](../about.md).

 ## History of Windows Subsystems
 Microsoft Windows NT was originally designed to support software written for a variety of platforms.
-That allowed developers to run software on Windows without rewriting it even if it had been written for OS/2 or Unix environments.
+That allowed developers to run software on Windows without rewriting it, even if it had been written for OS/2 or Unix environments.

-One of the ways Windows NT did that was by running environment subsystems (like Win32 or POSIX) rather than asking developers to write software using kernel interfaces.
+One way Windows NT did that was by running environment subsystems (like Win32 or POSIX) rather than making developers write software using kernel interfaces.
 Each subsystem presented a different interface for applications to use without considering implementation details inside the kernel.

-Windows NT 4.0, for example, has four environmental subsystems: viz Win32, DOS, OS/2, and POSIX.
+As an example, Windows NT 4.0 has four environmental subsystems: Win32, DOS, OS/2, and POSIX.

 Early subsystems were implemented as user mode modules that issued NT system calls based on the API they presented to applications for that subsystem.
 All applications were PE/COFF executables, a set of libraries and services to implement the subsystem API and NTDLL to perform the NT system call.
 When a user mode application launched, the loader invoked the right subsystem to satisfy the application dependencies based on the executable header.